ryanbradshawcodes/My-Website/content/blog/ukesf.md

 ## Motivation

 [UKESF](https://www.ukesf.org/) has given me the opportunity to undergo an excellent internship, as well as providing support with a plethora of resources.
 As such I wish to share my experience in the hopes that it will encourage fellow students to look into it.
-Moreover, for people that have not started univeristy yet, I want to show a cool avenue that studying electronics can take you down.
+Moreover, for people that have not started university yet, I want to show a cool avenue that studying electronics can take you down.

 ## How it started